Why should you soak vegetables in ash before salting?

 Frequently asked questions

-Soaking vegetables in ash helps to remove any dirt, pesticides, or other contaminants that may be present on the surface.
-It also helps to tenderize the vegetables, making them easier to cook and giving them a more pleasant texture.
-Additionally, this process can enhance the flavor and reduce the bitterness of certain vegetables.
+Soaking vegetables in ash helps remove any dirt, pesticides, or other impurities that may be present on the surface.
+It also softens the vegetables, making them easier to cook and digest.
+Additionally, the alkaline nature of ash helps balance the acidity of the vegetables, resulting in a more tender and flavorful dish.